Why do my gums bleed when I brush my teeth?

 Seeking Professional Advice

-If your gums continue to bleed despite your best efforts at home, it is important to seek professional advice.
-A dentist, such as those at Allegra Dental in Tustin, can assess your oral health and provide treatments such as professional cleanings or more targeted interventions if necessary.
-Regular dental visits are crucial for maintaining gum health and preventing conditions that could lead to bleeding.
+A dentist can assess your oral health and provide treatments such as professional cleanings or more targeted interventions if necessary.
+Regular dental visits are essential for maintaining gum health and preventing conditions that could lead to bleeding.

 The Consequences of Ignoring Bleeding Gums